TREASURIES-Yields rise as Fed's Powell anticipates March rate hike

 By Karen Brettell

-NEW YORK, March 2 (Reuters) - U.S. Treasury yields rose from eight-week lows on Wednesday as Federal Reserve Chairman Jerome Powell supported the U.S. central bank raising rates this month, while being flexible in response to the Russia-Ukraine war's impact on the economy.
+NEW YORK, March 2 (Reuters) - U.S. Treasury yields surged on Wednesday, bouncing off eight-week lows, as Federal Reserve Chair Jerome Powell supported the U.S. central bank raising rates this month, while being flexible in response to the Russia-Ukraine war's impact on the economy.

-Powell testified in Congress he would back a 25-basis point hike and would be "prepared to move more aggressively" if inflation does not abate as quickly as expected.
+Powell testified in Congress he would back a 25-basis point hike in March and would be "prepared to move more aggressively" later if inflation does not abate as quickly as expected.

 "We will proceed carefully as we learn more about the implications of the Ukraine war on the economy," he added.